cs10/fa25/_labs/lab06.md

 ## Block 1: is (num) a factorion?
 **Objective**
-- Create a predicate block that, when inputted with a number, reports if that number is a factorion (True/False).
+- Create a predicate block that, when input with a number, reports if that number is a factorion (True/False).
 - A number is called a factorion if the number is equal to the sum of the factorials of its digits.
 - Example: 145 is a factorion since 145 = 1! + 4! + 5!.
 - Please use HOFs in your solution.